Computer vision

 2D-3D alignment based on geometrical consistency

-We have proposed a new registration algorithm of a 2D image and a 3D geometrical model for reconstructing a realistic 3D model of indoor scene settings.
-One of the typical techniques of pose estimation of a 3D model in a 2D image is the method based on the correspondences between 2D photometrical edges and 3D geometrical edges projected on the 2D image.
-However, for indoor settings, features extracted on the 2D image and jump edges of the geometrical model, which can be extracted robustly, are limited.
-Therefore, it is difficult to find corresponding edges between the 2D image and the 3D model correctly.
-For this reason, in most cases, the relative position has to be manually set close to correct position beforehand.
-To overcome this problem, in the proposed method, firstly the relative pose is roughly estimated by utilizing geometrical consistencies of back-projected 2D photometrical edges on a 3D model.
-Next, the edge-based method is applied for the precise pose estimation after the above estimation procedure is converged.
-The performance of the proposed method is successfully demonstrated with some experiments using simulated models of indoor scene settings and actual environments measured by range and image sensors.
+We have proposed a new registration algorithm for aligning 2D images with 3D geometrical models to reconstruct realistic 3D models of indoor scene settings.
+One of the common techniques for pose estimation of a 3D model in a 2D image involves matching 2D photometric edges with 3D geometrical edges projected onto the 2D image.
+However, in indoor settings, the features that can be robustly extracted from 2D images and the jump edges of geometrical models are limited.
+This limitation makes it difficult to accurately find corresponding edges between the 2D image and the 3D model.
+Consequently, the relative position often needs to be manually set close to the correct position beforehand.
+To overcome this issue, the proposed method first roughly estimates the relative pose by utilizing the geometric consistency of back-projected 2D photometric edges on a 3D model.
+After this initial estimation, an edge-based method is applied for precise pose estimation once the prior estimation has converged.
+The performance of the proposed method is successfully demonstrated through experiments using simulated models of indoor scene settings and actual environments measured by range and image sensors.

 2D-3D alignment Alignment result